AndrewYang2024/AndrewYang2024.github.io/_posts/2020-12-24-Perverts-Guide-Monetary-Policy.md

+# No Foreplay— Only Forward Guidance.

-## No Foreplay.
-Only Forward Guidance.
+## No Foreplay— Only Forward Guidance.

+### No Foreplay— Only Forward Guidance.

 > I think Kafka was right when he said that for a modern, secular, non-religious man bureaucracy, ***state bureaucracy,*** is the only remaining contact with the dimension of the Divine.
 >